On the Optimality of Coded Distributed Computing for Ring Networks: Main Results

 \begin{remark} Similar to \cite{li2017fundamental, huang2024coded}, the factor $(\sN-r)$ can be referred to as the local computation gain, which is a common additive gain arising from redundant computation in many coded computing schemes in the literature.
 In addition, we observe a multiplicative factor of $2d$, which we refer to as the coded transmission gain.
 This gain is also observed in other works \cite{li2017fundamental, huang2024coded}, typically associated with redundant computation.
 In those works, IVs can be used to generate multicast messages desired by multiple nodes due to redundant computation.
 For example, the coded transmission gain in \cite{li2017fundamental} is equal to the value of the computation load, which implies that it vanishes when the computation load $r=1$.
 However, in our system, the coded transmission gain arises from a topology-based coding method, which is not constrained by the computation load and instead benefits from the connectivity of the nodes. \end{remark}

-For the all-to-all computing over the ring-based networks, we obtain the achievable NCL in Theorem \ref{Theo: allunicast} and a lower bound on NCL for $r < \frac{\sN}{2}$ under the cyclic placement in Theorem \ref{Theo: au_con-cyc}. \begin{theorem} For the all-to-all computing system with a given computation load $r\in\{1,\ldots,\sN\}$ and a broadcast distance $d\in\{1,\ldots, \lfloor \frac{\sN}{2} \rfloor\}$ over the considered ring networks with $\sN$ nodes, the achievable NCL is given as follows:
+[1]{\left\lfloor\frac{#1}{d}\right\rfloor} For the all-to-all computing over the ring-based networks, we obtain the achievable NCL in Theorem \ref{Theo: allunicast} and a lower bound on NCL under the cyclic placement in Theorem \ref{Theo: au_con-cyc}. \begin{theorem} For the all-to-all computing system with a given computation load $r\in\{1,\ldots,\sN\}$ and a broadcast distance $d\in\{1,\ldots, \lfloor \frac{\sN}{2} \rfloor\}$ over the considered ring networks with $\sN$ nodes, the achievable NCL is given as follows: { } {where $(x)_d$ denotes $x \bmod d$ for $x \in \mathbb{Z}$, and the dominant term of $\sT_{\tn{2-cyc}}^{\tn{ach}}(r, d)$ is $\frac{\sN^2}{8d}$ for different ranges of $d$ and $r$.} \end{theorem} \begin{proof} Please see the scheme presented in Section \ref{sec: all-to-alls_general}. \end{proof}